 Welcome to The Working Traveller

 The Working Traveller is the blog of the Jobs Abroad Bulletin. a bulletin board full of job vacancies for finding work abroad to finance your travels.
-Together, they are concerned with travel and how to finance a trip or stay away for longer by working overseas; combining first hand posts and photos from our own travels with researched articles on working abroad and volunteering.
-Though people have asked to work in our New York office and on one of our cruise ships we are just a couple of backpackers: Deirdre Higgins, a veteran of the working week in France, Belgium, Peru, Britain and Ireland, and Shane Donovan who has successfully evaded a real job since leaving school.
-We have taken a number of extended trips ourselves, including travelling the world for a year, and have lived in Peru, Greece, Thailand and, since 2007, in Turkey.
-We work on our websites as we travel and have helped people find paid and volunteer jobs In Australia, France and China while we have been in, among other places, Bolivia, Lebanon or Malaysia.
+Together, they are concerned with travel and how to finance a trip or staying away for longer by working overseas; combining first hand posts and photos from our own travels with researched articles on working abroad and volunteering.
+Though people have asked to work in our New York office and on one of our cruise ships we are just a couple of backpackers: Deirdre Higgins, a veteran of the working week in France, Belgium, Peru, Britain and Ireland, and Shane Donovan who has worked online since leaving college.
+We have taken a number of extended trips ourselves, including travelling the world for a year, and have lived in Peru, Greece, Thailand and Turkey.
+We work on our websites as we travel and have helped people find paid and volunteer jobs in Australia, France and China while we have been in, among other places, Bolivia, Lebanon or Malaysia.
 Highlights from our travels include getting bitten by a (small) lion in Thailand, standing on a baby in Peru (it was dark and, seriously, why put your baby on the floor by the bus door?), and almost falling off a cliff in Indonesia.
 We pat every dog we see, even the scabby ones (update: we’ve started to rethink this).

 Reasons to Stick Around and Come Back